thossa000/Knowledge-Base/Beginner SIEM Honeypot Lab/README.md

 ```
 <li>Set Visualization to Map and Size to Full to output the data to the desired format.</li>
 <li>Configure the Map Settings to use Latitude/Longitude data to correctly pin the attacks and set the size and aggression as seen below.</li>
-<li>Configure the Color and Metric settings to appropriately visualize the data by volume of attacks per location.</li>
+<li>Configure the Color and Metric settings to visualize the data by volume of attacks per location appropriately.</li>
-<li>Apply the new settings, you will now see a visual change in the map to represent the attacks with data of the attackers country and IP addresses.</li>
+<li>Apply the new settings, you will now see a visual change in the map to represent the attacks with data of the attacker's country and IP addresses.</li>
 <li>Change the name of the new workbook and save.</li>
 </ol>
 <p>We will now leave the VM running the script for a few hours to collect more attack logs.
 These can be viewed live from the VM as the Powershell window will display the log of each attack as it happens.
-The workbook can be viewed by navigating to Azure Sentinel and viewing “My Workbooks” in the workbook page.</p>
+The workbook can be viewed by navigating to Azure Sentinel and viewing “My Workbooks” on the workbook page.</p>